 The magnificent coastal city Dubrovnik is surrounded by fortification walls and boasts lovely marble streets and an endless array of cafés and shops.
 Step outside the city, and you’re in a beautiful beach paradise.
 For a nearby paradise retreat head to Mljet Island – the national park, salt water lakes, vineyards, lush forests and a 12th century Benedictine Monastery should keep you busy.

 The Dubrovnik area is not connected to the railway network.
 You can travel by train to Split, and then take a bus to Dubrovnik.
-Believe us, it’s worth the effort.
+Please note that this bus is not included in your Eurail pass.

 Ancient palaces and modern indulgence